-- Open bottom vent completely.
+- Open the bottom vent completely.
 Light large chimney starter filled with charcoal briquettes (6 quarts).
-When top coals are partially covered with ash, pour evenly over grill.
-Set cooking grate in place, cover and open lid vent completely.
+When the top coals are partially covered with ash, pour evenly over the grill.
+Set the cooking grate in place, cover and open the lid vent completely.
 Heat grill until hot, about 5 minutes.

 For a Gas Grill

-- Turn all burners to high, cover and heat grill until hot, about 15 minutes.
-Turn all burners to low. (adjust primary burner as needed to maintain grill temperature around 325 degrees.)
+- Turn all burners to high, cover and heat the grill until hot, about 15 minutes.
+Turn all burners to low.
+(Adjust primary burner as needed to maintain grill temperature around 325 degrees.)

 For the Brown Sugar-Balsamic Glaze